WileyBui/Create-It-Now/README.md

 The notification modal only appears when the user is logged in.
 The notification number is composed of the number of how many notifications that have not dismissed by the user.

-There are 3 categories for the notification: Lists/To-Do, Journal/Notes, and Site Notification (where the admin sends an important messages to everyone).
+There are 3 categories for the notifications: Lists/To-Do, Journal/Notes, and Site Notification (where the admin sends an important messages to everyone).
 The user can click "Dismiss" or "Dismiss all" to decrease the notification number.
-Additionally, they can just close the modal by clicking "Close"
+Additionally, they can just close the modal by clicking "Close."

 ## Testing Notes